kikugo/Search-Wise/README.md

 ## Project Overview

-Course Compass aims to create a user-friendly search interface for Analytics Vidhya's online courses.
+Search-Wise aims to create a user-friendly search interface for Analytics Vidhya's online courses.
 It consists of three main components:

 1. Web scraping scripts to collect course data
 2. A smart search tool using sentence transformers for semantic similarity